 This appraisal analyzes many factors to determine a home’s true market value.

 Here are some of the important criteria used in the mortgage appraisal process to determine true market value:

-- Square footage of finished living areal estate appraisal (habitable space).
+Square footage of finished living area (habitable space).

-The most important factor that an appraiser analyzes is the recent sales price of comparable (similar) homes in the immediate areal estate appraisal.
+The most important factor that an appraiser analyzes is the recent sales price of comparable (similar) homes in the immediate area.
 This is called a comparative market analysis, or CMA.

 It is assumed that the value of a home is what someone is willing to pay for it so the closer an appraiser can get to having the exact same home, the more accurate the appraisal.

 The definition of value used in an appraisal or CMA and its’ report is a set of assumptions about the market in which the subject property may transact.

 It becomes the basis for selecting comparable data for use in the analysis.

 These assumptions will vary from definition to definition but generally fall into three categories called “Three approaches to Value”.

 Although some real estate appraisals require no license or certification at all, a real estate appraisal is generally performed by a licensed or certified mortgage appraiser.